Therapeutic Thai Bodywork

 Chronic Pain Management

-A meta-analysis on the efficacy of traditional Thai massage for the treatment of chronic pain found pre- to post-treatment pain reductions varying from 25% to 80%, also associated with improvements in disability, perceived muscle tension, flexibility and anxiety.
+A meta-analysis on the efficacy of traditional Thai bodywork for the treatment of chronic pain found pre- to post-treatment pain reductions up to 80%, also associated with improvements in disability, perceived muscle tension, flexibility and anxiety.
 We specialize in therapeutic bodywork for neurological conditions, helping to ease chronic pain resulting from immobility, spasticity, rigidity, atrophy.

 Neuromuscular Therapy & Neurodynamics